bitnami/containers/bitnami/express/README.md

 ## Download the Bitnami Orchestration File for Express development

 We assume that you're starting the development of the [Express](http://expressjs.com/) application from scratch.
-So lets begin by creating a directory for the application source where we'll be bootstrapping a Express application:
+So lets begin by creating a directory for the application source where we'll be bootstrapping an Express application:

 ```bash
 $ mkdir ~/workdir/myapp